← Back to Blog

 Passkeys: Stronger Than Traditional MFA

-Key characteristics include:
+Key properties include:

-- Domain binding that prevents phishing
+- Domain binding, which prevents phishing

 - Elimination of approval prompts and one‑time codes